symfony/symfony-docs/quick_tour/the_view.rst

     <img src="{{ asset('images/logo.png') }}" />

 The ``asset()`` function looks for the web assets inside the ``web/`` directory.
-If you store them in other directory, read ..... this article to learn how to manage web assets.
+If you store them in another directory, read :doc:`this article <cookbook/assetic/asset_management>` to learn how to manage web assets.

 Using the ``asset`` function, your application is more portable.
 The reason is that you can move the application root directory anywhere under your web root